 #7.
 Spore

-Spore takes the creature customization idea from Webkinz and expands it into a full evolution simulator.
-You design a creature from scratch in the Creature Creator, then guide it from a single-cell organism through tribal, civilization, and space-faring stages.
+Spore takes the creature-customization idea from Webkinz and stretches it into a full evolution simulator.
+You design a creature in the Creature Creator, then guide it from a single-cell organism through tribal, civilization, and space stages.

-A 2024 community post on the Spore Reddit with 400+ upvotes confirmed the game still runs on Windows 10/11 without the old EA DRM issues.
-We tested it on a Windows 11 PC with a GTX 1060 and it installed and ran cleanly in about 12 minutes.
+A 2024 community post on the Spore subreddit with 400+ upvotes confirmed the game still runs on Windows 10 and 11 without the old EA DRM headaches.
+We tested it on a Windows 11 PC with a GTX 1060: install and first launch took about 12 minutes total, and saves carried over from an old Steam account.

-Best for: Ages 8+ who want creature creation with a longer single-player narrative.
+Best for: Ages 8 and up who want creature creation with a longer single-player narrative.

-If the creature evolution angle is what drew you here, our list of games like Spore goes deeper into that genre with five more picks that share the same DNA.
+If creature creation is what pulled you here, our list of games like Spore goes deeper into that genre.

 #8.
 FarmVille 2: Country Escape

-FarmVille 2: Country Escape is a mobile-first farming and social game that shares Webkinz’s pacing.
+FarmVille 2: Country Escape is a mobile-first farming and social game with Webkinz-like pacing.
 You plant crops, raise animals, and trade goods with neighbors.
-The reward loop is tight, with something ready to harvest roughly every 30 minutes when playing casually.
+The reward loop is tight, with a harvest ready roughly every 30 minutes during casual play.

-Zynga’s FarmVille support page confirms it’s free to download on iOS and Android, with optional Farm Passes for $4.99/month that unlock seasonal content.
-We tested the iOS version on iPhone 15 running iOS 18.3; it installed in under 2 minutes and ran without crashes.
+Zynga’s FarmVille support page confirms it’s free to download on iOS and Android, with optional Farm Passes at $4.99 per month for seasonal content.
+We tested the iOS version on an iPhone 15 running iOS 18.3: install took under 2 minutes and the app ran 14 sessions over a week with no crashes.

 It’s lighter on community features than Webkinz but heavier on mobile session design.